Irakli Garibashvili: Foreign policy

 During his tenure, Garibashvili visited the neighboring countries Armenia, Azerbaijan and Turkey, several European nations, the United States, Israel, the People's Republic of China, and participated in several international summits and forums.
-While relations to Russia improved, there was no state visits to and from Russia.
+While relations to Russia improved, there were no state visits to and from Russia.

 Relations to the European Union were a priority, culminating in the EU-Georgia Association Agreement, initiated at the Vilnius summit and signed on 27 June 2014.
 This association agreement included a deep and comprehensive free trade agreement between Georgia and the European Union and paved the way for the abolition of visa for travel from Georgia to the Schengen area, planned for 2017.

 Return to private sector

 In February 2018, Garibashvili became the regional adviser to the board of the CEFC China Energy company.

 Second premiership (2021–2024)

 Appointment

 Nika Melia, chairman of the United National Movement party, was accused of organizing mass violence during the anti-government protests in 2019.
 When Melia declined to pay a $12,000 bail, a Georgian court ruled that Melia should be detained before his trial.
 In response, prime minister Giorgi Gakharia said the court's ruling was "unlawful", and on 18 February, Gakharia resigned over the decision to detain Melia.
 The ruling Georgian Dream party supported Garibashvili to replace Gakharia, and the Parliament voted 89–2 to appoint Garibashvili on 22 February.
 Melia was arrested while at United National Movement party headquarters on 23 February.